 Let’s call the first Joe.
 Shortly after hiring, Joe began filing poor stories.
 The reporting was thin, most likely because he didn’t know how to cover a beat.
 He wasn’t a bad guy, just an inept reporter and writer.
 He didn’t last long, and went to work for a smaller outfit, having done, to be generous, a mediocre job.
 He never broke a major story.
 His writing was marginally superior to that of a college sophomore.

 Black reporter No. 2, we’ll call Jim.
 He stayed with us about the right amount of time for a young man his age, but about a year into his tenure, he began churning out the same stories about the same subjects day after day.
 He barely pulled together his daily story list.
 His effort largely consisted of adding a few new details to an old story.
 He wrote a new top, rehashed background from previous stories, then added a few new quotes.
 His writing was better than Joe’s, but nothing inspired.
 He too had trouble covering a beat and, like Joe, never broke a major story.

+A third black reporter, John, was flatly incompetent.
 He seemed enthusiastic, wrote a passable test story and talked a good game in the interview.
 We learned he had conned us soon after he arrived.
 He was clueless about the basics of reporting.
 He didn’t know what questions to ask or how to conduct an interview.
 He called sources “dude” and misspelled their names.
 He missed deadlines and filed incomplete, incoherent stories.
 He didn’t bother copy-editing.
 He editorialized and ignored newsroom policies.
 He removed his editor’s changes to stories and reinserted original copy.
 During meetings, he repeatedly argued with his editor.